jonnor/machinehearing/tinymlEMEA2021/notes.md

 ## Soundsensing offering

-Experts on Audio Machine Learning for continious monitoring
+Experts on Audio Machine Learning specializing in continious monitoring and on-edge Machine Learning

-Hardware
+Hardware + Software

+Privacy by design

+On-edge
+Hybrid edge/cloud

+Supporting

 - Sound Event Detection
 - Audio Classification
 - Anomaly Detection

-Turn-key solutions for Noise Monitoring

-Condition Monitoring of Machines.
-Noise Monitoring
+Noise Monitoring for industrial, office and smart-city Condition Monitoring of Technical machinery

+## Roasting coffee

+Critical to terminate the roasting process at the same time One can do this

 ## How we did it